RetroDECK/ES-DE/USERGUIDE.md

 In addition to es_systems.xml there's an `es_find_rules.xml` file that gets loaded as well and which contains rules on how to locate the emulators, i.e. how to find out where they've been installed.

-There's an application log file created in the ES-DE home directory named `es_log.txt`, refer to this in case of any issues as it should hopefully provide information on what went wrong.
+There's also a log file created in the `ES-DE/logs` directory named `es_log.txt`, refer to this in case of any issues as it should hopefully provide information on what went wrong.
 Enabling _Debug mode_ in the _Other settings_ menu or starting ES-DE with the --debug flag outputs even more detailed information to this log file.

 After ES-DE finds at least one game file, it will populate that game system and the application will start.
 If there are no game files, a dialog will be shown explaining that you need to install your game files into your ROM directory.
 You will also be given a choice to change that ROM directory path if you don't want to use the default one.
 As well you have the option to generate the complete game systems directory structure based on information in es_systems.xml.